MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/get-started.md

 ### Step 4 - Try it out

-Time to test push notifications in your PWA!
+Perform the following steps to test push notifications in your PWA.

 1. Run your PWA in your browser at `localhost:3000`.
     As your service worker activates and attempts to subscribe your PWA to push notifications, Microsoft Edge asks if you want this PWA to show notifications.